Male Breast Reduction

 - Recreational drug and alcohol use

-Gynecomastia can occur in men of every body type, even those who work out regularly and are quite muscular.
-The first step in treating gynecomastia is a thorough examination to evaluate size, shape, composition and skin quality.
-Once this is done, Dr. John Sarbak can determine the best surgical course of action for correcting the appearance of gynecomastia.
+The first step in treating gynecomastia is a thorough examination to evaluate size, shape, composition, and skin quality of the chest.
+Once this is done, Dr. Sarbak can determine the best surgical course of action for correcting the appearance of gynecomastia.
 Dr. Sarbak may use a single surgical technique or a combination of appropriate methods to yield optimal results.
+Male breast reduction techniques may include:

-In some cases, gynecomastia can be corrected through surgical techniques that require only small incisions along the nipples (areolar) and/or within the armpits.
-For individuals with predominantly fatty breasts, liposuction alone – performed through minimal incisions – can often provide a nice result.
-However, when there is more breast tissue involved (which is denser and more fibrous than fat tissue), other surgical methods performed via specialized instrumentation may be employed in combination with traditional liposuction to remove tissue.
-These techniques may include: internal ultrasound, use of an arthroscopic shaver, or direct excision with a scalpel.
+Minimal Incision Gynecomastia Treatment: In some cases, gynecomastia can be corrected through surgical techniques that require only small incisions along the nipples (areolar) and/or within the armpits.
+For individuals with predominantly fatty breasts, liposuction alone–performed through minimal incisions–can often provide a nice result.
 Minimal incision breast reduction techniques have many advantages, which include less scarring and a faster recovery time.

 Contact Dr. Sarbak for a Male Breast Reduction Consultation